-Q: Can I conduct therapy through a video platform?
+Q: Can I conduct therapy either through phone or a video platform?

 Yes.
-Students at NU are permitted to conduct telehealth (video-based therapy using a HIPAA compliant platform) for most of their therapy hours, if the state they are in allows, but do need to engage in at least 50 in-person (same room) therapy hours.
-Phone sessions/meetings are NOT permitted.
+Students at NU are permitted to conduct telehealth (phone or video-based therapy) for most of their therapy hours but do need to engage in at least 50 in-person (same room) therapy hours as long as the state they are in allows.